Chapter 3: Crocodile

-The flesh around the puncture marks of the crocs teeth had been further ripped by the violent twisting and shaking of the beasts head as it tried to break his hold while he clutched to the pump.
+The puncture marks of the crocs teeth had been further ripped by the violent twisting and shaking of the beasts head as it tried to break Eddie’s clutching hold on the pump.
 The reptile had exerted powerful backward lunges with its thrashing tail in the water.
-It had made savage efforts to drag Eddie loose and down into aquatic oblivion.
+It had made savage efforts to drag Eddie down into aquatic oblivion.

 “Get me the medical box from behind the seat of my vehicle”, I said to no one in particular.

 Eddie had lost a lot of blood.
-This was evident from the broad expanse of the dark magenta staining of the blankets.
-Even more problematic was that he was still losing it.
-There was still a very slight ooze from a particularly deep wound at the back of his knee.
-At least the faint rhythm of the ooze indicated he yet had a pulse.
-But with each weak leaking dribble Eddie’s life was oozing away.
+This was evident from the broad expanse of the dark burgundy staining of the blankets.
+He was still losing blood.
+There was an ooze from a particularly deep wound at the back of his knee.
+At least the faint rhythm of the ooze indicated he had a pulse.
+With each leaking dribble Eddie’s life was oozing away.

-As her tall athletic figure approach past the small circular hut-like office, and crossed to where we were at the top of the ramp, her gait gave the appearance of seemingly gliding towards us.
+As her tall athletic figure approach, and crossed to where we were at the top of the ramp, her smooth gait gave her the appearance of gliding towards us.
 Her long legs flicked forward without conveying much bob to her body.
 The bright orange color of the first aid kit contrasted with the teal blue leggings of her uniform.